MHamzaS45/MHamzaS45/README.md

 ## Student of IIT | Software Developer | Game Developer

-I'm a student of IIT, who is actively looking to develop innovative solutions in the tech industry, be it for developing complex game mechanics or engineering problem solving techniques for digital systems.
+I'm a student of IIT, who is actively looking to develop innovative solutions, be it  developing complex game mechanics or engineering problem solving techniques for digital systems.

 ---